 There are at least two or three moves that could have a positive impact on your finances:

-Tax loss harvesting is a seemingly simple strategy of selling low, and buying back in, taking a “paper loss” while maintain your position in the market.
+Tax loss harvesting (see my step-by-step guide) is a seemingly simple strategy of selling low, and buying back in, taking a “paper loss” while maintaining your position in the market.
 It becomes less simple when you start to read about 30-day clauses, substantially identical investments, and the lack of clarity from the IRS in regards to what constitutes a “wash sale.”

 It is a useful maneuver, and not difficult to employ once you understand the concept.
-In January of this year, I took a nearly $40,000 paper loss, which will allow me to deduct $3,000 a year from my taxable income every year for the next 13 years.
+In January of 2016, I took a nearly $40,000 paper loss, which will allow me to deduct $3,000 a year from my taxable income every year for 13 years.